-Reporting of Concerns

-Anyone who has a concern about State Street or its conduct, including concerns about the Company's accounting, internal accounting controls or auditing matters, may communicate that concern directly to the Lead Director.
-Such communications may be confidential or anonymous, and may be e-mailed, submitted in writing or through a web-based portal, or reported by phone to a special address or a toll-free telephone number that is published on the

 Company's website.
 The Lead Director may, in his or her discretion, provide for handling of time-sensitive or emergency concerns, forward to the Examining and Audit Committee or to another appropriate group or department any concern for their review, and will report to the non-management directors as a group on a quarterly basis regarding concerns received during the preceding quarter.
 The Lead Director, the non-management directors, or the Examining and Audit Committee may direct special treatment, including the retention of outside advisors or counsel, for any concern addressed to them.

-Communication with the Board of Directors
+Communication with the Board of Directors The Board believes that management speaks for the Company.
+Individual Board members may, from time to time, meet or otherwise communicate with various constituencies that are involved with the Company.
+In particular, the Lead Director is available, where appropriate, for direct engagement with stakeholders.
+However, it is expected that the Lead Director or other Board members would do this, absent unusual circumstances or as contemplated by the committee charters, with the knowledge of management.
 Shareholders and interested parties who wish to contact the Board of Directors or Lead Director of the Board should address correspondence to: Lead Director of State Street Corporation, c/o Office of the Secretary, One Congress Street, Boston, MA 02114 or by email to corporatesecretary@statestreet.com.
 The Corporate Secretary will review and forward correspondence to the appropriate person or persons for response.

-Standard of Conduct for Directors

-Building upon State Street's long-standing Standard of Conduct for employees and its Code of Ethics for Senior Financial Officers, the Board has adopted a Standard of Conduct for Directors to promote honest and ethical conduct and the avoidance of conflicts of interest.
+Standard of Conduct for Directors Building upon State Street's long-standing Standard of Conduct for employees and its Code of Ethics for Senior Financial Officers, the Board has adopted a Standard of Conduct for Directors to promote honest and ethical conduct and the avoidance of conflicts of interest.
 The Board expects that directors, officers and employees will adhere to the code of conduct applicable to them and act ethically and with honesty and integrity at all times.

-Director Orientation and Continuing Education

-All new directors are required to participate in State Street's Director Orientation Program, which will include presentations by senior management to familiarize directors with the Company's strategic plans, its significant financial, accounting and risk management issues, its compliance programs, its Standards of Conduct, its principal officers, and its internal and independent auditors.
-The Company encourages director continuing education and will offer internal training and information to directors regarding external education sessions.
+Director Orientation and Continuing Education All new directors are required to participate in State Street's Director Orientation Program, which will include presentations by senior management to familiarize directors with the Company's strategic plans, its significant financial, accounting and risk management issues, its compliance programs, its Standards of Conduct, its principal officers, and its internal and independent auditors.
+The Company encourages director continuing education and will offer internal training and information to directors regarding external education sessions at the Company's expense.
+CEO Evaluation and Compensation

-CEO Evaluation, CEO Compensation and Management Succession